cdiddy77/react-native-mediapipe/CONTRIBUTING.md

    ```
 6. Hit run

-> Run `yarn check-android` to validate codestyle

 ### Docs

 1. Edit the relevant file, it may be easiest to search for what you're editing to find the right file
-2. Install all dependencies by running `yarn` inside the `docs` folder
+2. Install all dependencies by running `yarn` inside the `docsite` folder

 > Run `yarn start` to generate the docs, you can then view them in your browser to confirm your changes